duckietown/docs-AIDO/book/AIDO/05_introduction/20_motivation.md

   * [Lane following with vehicles and intersections (LFVI)](#lf_v_i): Control of a Duckiebot to drive on the right lane **and through intersections** on streets with Duckietown with other moving Duckiebots and static obstacles.

   <!-- * [Navigation + vehicles (NAVV)](#nav_v): Navigation challenge of a Duckiebot to drive from point $A$ to point $B$ within Duckietown while following the rules of the road and while other Duckiebots are likewise driving in the road. -->

-* [Autonomous Mobility-on-Demand (AMoD)](#amod): Control the movement of a fleet of autonomous vehicles in a simulated city to pick up customers and drive them to their destinations.